Trump to notify Congress in 'near future' he will terminate NAFTA

 “Just so you understand, when I do that - if for any reason we’re unable to make a deal because of Congress then Congress will have a choice” of the new deal or returning to trade rules from before 1994 when NAFTA took effect, he said.

-Trump said the trade rules before NAFTA “work very well.”
+Trump told reporters the trade rules before NAFTA “work very well.”
+NAFTA allows any country to formally withdraw with six months notice.

 Trump, Canadian Prime Minister Justin Trudeau and Mexican President Enrique Pena Nieto signed a new trade agreement on Friday known as the United States-Mexico-Canada Agreement (USMCA).